-Planetary geared motors and Spur gear motors are two kinds of motor which uses a gearhead to reduce the speed of the motor and increase the torque of the motor.
+Planetary gear motor and Spur gear motor are two kinds of motor which uses a gearhead to reduce the speed of the motor and increase the torque of the motor.
 So that, some application needs high torque and low speed engine will consider about gear motors.

 There are two main types of geared motors: planetary gear motors and spur gear motors.
 These two types of motors has their own advantages and disadvantages.
-In this article， Doncen motor will brief introduce the main defferences between planetary gear motors and spur gear motors.
+In this article， Doncen motor will brief introduce the main defferences between planetary gear motors and dc geared motors.
 We hope it could help you find suitable motors.

 - 1.1 What is a planetary gear motor?

 - How to calculate planetart gear ratios

 - 2.1 What is a spur gear motor

 - How to calculate spur gear ratios

 - 3.1 Differences between planetary and spur gear motors